gtache/scalajs-gradle/README.md

 ### Options for TestJS
 -`-PrunFull`, `-PrunNoOpt`, `-Pphantom` and `-Prhino` have the same behavior as with RunJS.
 -`-Ptest-only=class1;class2;*l*s3` and -`-Ptest-quick=...` should have the same behavior as their sbt counterparts. **You can only select classes / suites at the moment, you can't select tests.**
 -`-Pretest` should retest all failed tests.
+You can change the level of logging with `-PtestLogLevel=Error` for example.

 ### Making options permanent
 Don't forget that you can set the options directly in build.gradle.
 Simply put the property in the 'ext' closure.